MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/activity-privacy.md

     ![Screenshot showing the activity log settings icon.](media/activity-privacy-view-settings-icon.png)

-1. In the **Show private activities** dialog, click **OK** to confirm that you understand the action is being audited.
+1. In the **Show private activities** dialog, click **OK** to confirm that you understand that the action is being audited.
 Once confirmed, the private activities are shown in the activity log, and the action is recorded in the governance log.

 [!INCLUDE [Open support ticket](includes/support.md)]